global-121/manual/docs/faq/setting-up-121-platform.md

      It's important to note that the **121 Platform is designed for digital payments**.
 We focus on mobile money, bank transfers, mobile transfers, and prepaid card solutions rather than physical cash.
 However, if the FSP supports cash payments, the platform can manage those payment instructions as well.

 ???
-"2. how much support do I need to use 121?"
+"2.
+How much support do I need to use 121?"

      The 121 Platform is **designed by humanitarian workers with extensive experience in operational Cash and Voucher Assistance (CVA) programs**, both in the office and the field, across various response settings.
 Its primary strength lies in its ability to be instantly deployable and user-friendly, making it particularly valuable in emergency situations.
 The platform's learning curve is intentionally quick, allowing users at all levels of digital literacy to adapt without needing technical skills.
 This ensures the platform is scalable and can be rapidly implemented when needed.